perpetualgrimace/gridsome.jamesferrell.me/content/2-projects/active/30-mountainsize/project-detail.md

 import CTA from "~/components/CTA"

-I’ve long drempt of opening my own recording studio, and now I finally have!
+I’ve long dreamed of opening my own recording studio, and now I finally have!

 For this website, I’m primarily targeting musicians under the greater heavy music umbrella, which is where I have the most experience.